Art Director, Location Scout & Location Manager Jobs

 Art Director to Location Scouts and Location Managers

 What does an art director do?
 A location scout do?
-A location manger do?
+A location manager do?

-Would any three of these jobs interest you as a career in film?
+Anyone these jobs interest you in having a career in film?

 Read on and let me know your thoughts on being an art director, location scout or location manager.
 All three jobs place you right in the film industry – right on the set working with the producer and director.

-All these positions can provide an entry to the motion picture industry in major cities or at a film location shooting.
-From these positions, a person can move up to an art director or even a director.
+Anyone of these positions provides an entry to the motion picture industry whether it is in a major city or a production shooting on location.
+From these positions, you can move up to being an art director, production designer, or even a director.

 Location Scouting a True Art Form

-Location scouts or location managers work with the art director and director to find the ideal location for a particular shot in a scene.
-Location scouts are hired early in the preproduction phase of the movie.
+Location scouts or location managers work with the art director and director to find the ideal location for a particular shot in a scene of a movie.
+Location scouts are hired early in the pre-production phase of the making movie.

 Nathan, who is a location scout all over the world but calls the Bay area in Northern California his home, feels location scouting is a true art form, "You are trying to interpret the script while finding the right location that can make all the difference in the movie."

 Not to mention he has to keep the director’s job easy in making the environment suitable for the story.
-I have heard a-many-a story of how a location scout found the house for the perfect location to shoot the scene – it really makes all the difference in the world to be a sharp location scout.
+I have heard a-many-a story of how a location scout found the house for the perfect location to shoot the scene – it really makes all the difference in the world to be a sharp and intuitive as a location scout.

 While it's true that the art director and director get all the credit, it all starts with the ingenuity of the location scout.
-The location scout will find the location for the director and then get his/her approval.
-Usually, the same person will switch hats and become the location manager.
+The location scout will find the location for the director and then get the director's approval.
+Usually, when the film goes into production, the location scout will switch hats and become the location manager.

 The location manager handles all the logistics of using the location, such as permits and approval from local governments.
 Whenever problems arise on location, it's the location manager's responsibility to handle them.
 Such things that could arise are noise control or crowd control.
-Even electricity goes out; the location manager quickly remedies the problem, so filming can continue – because time is money in film production.
+Even when the electricity goes out, the location manager quickly remedies the problem.
+He or she is responsible for making sure so filming can continue at that location – because time is money in film production.